Relki/Feedstics/Readme.md

 =============== Setup
 To set up a repro of your own solution, you'll need the following;

+- Twitter API developer account with a ConsumerKey and a ConsumerSecret
+- Visual Studio 2022 (with Visual Entity Framework Designer extension.
+Not a requirement but adding new tables code first is nice to have a visual relationship designer that generates all your extensible EF classes consistently)
-Twitter API developer account with a ConsumerKey and a ConsumerSecret Visual Studio 2022 (Visual Entity Framework Designer extension) Visual Studio Code (ASA Extension needed, but should auto detect it's needed and prompt you) Azure Event Hub with a topic created
+- Visual Studio Code (ASA Extension needed, but should auto detect it's needed and prompt you)
-Azure SQL Server created
+- Azure Event Hub with a topic created (Azure currently does not have any local developer emulation options)
+- Azure SQL Server created (Running ASA jobs locally are unable to output to a local instance of SQL Server unless your machine has a registered SSL cert from an certificate authority tied to your machine's dns.
+It's easier to create a free azure sql sku for testing).

 : Locate file appsettings.Developer.json under Feed.Runner folder
-:::: Update line 12 and 13 with Twitter API secrets.
+- Update line 12 and 13 with Twitter API secrets.
-:::: Add any rules if any desired for streaming.
+- Add any rules if any desired for streaming.
 Default is cats :).
 Line 19
-:::: Update line 28 and 29 with the connection string from your event hub created in Azure and your hub name.
+- Update line 28 and 29 with the connection string from your event hub created in Azure and your hub name.
-:::: Default Provider and Exporter is set as Twitter and AzureEventHub so no need to change anything there.
+- Default Provider and Exporter is set as Twitter and AzureEventHub so no need to change anything there.
-:::: You can play around with batching settings, line 14 and 15
+- You can play around with batching settings, line 14 and 15
-:::: You can play around with export settings on individual sending of feed items or sending as they are batched, line 42
+- You can play around with export settings on individual sending of feed items or sending as they are batched, line 42
-:::: There is Azure Storage Queue Client settings defined in Line 44 but only left there as an example and not used.
+- There is Azure Storage Queue Client settings defined in Line 44 but only left there as an example and not used.

 : Locate local.settings.json under Feedstistics.Api folder
-:::: Update line 8 with your Azure SQL Server connection string.
+- Update line 8 with your Azure SQL Server connection string.
 You can get this from the azure portal but you'll have to update the connection string with your password

 : Locate the SocialFeed.json file under FeedstisticsTwitterStreamAnalytics folder using Visual Studio Code (Stream Input)
-:::: You'll need to configure this to your event hub, updating Servie Bus Namespace, Hub Name, Hub Policy Name and Hub Policy Key
+- You'll need to configure this to your event hub, updating Servie Bus Namespace, Hub Name, Hub Policy Name and Hub Policy Key

 : Locate the FeedStatisticsOutput.json file under FeedstisticsTwitterStreamAnalytics folder using Visual Studio Code (Stream Output)
 :::: Update the fields in there with your Server Name, Database name, Username, Password and Table Name.
 The Table name should be the Entity Framework project table name that was deployed.

 : Locate the Readme.md file under Feedstistics.Temporal.EF folder
-:::: Instructions in this file tell how to build the entity framework project, add new migrations, and build an Entity Framework Bundle (efbundle.exe) and how to use that file to deploy a database.
+- Instructions in this file tell how to build the entity framework project, add new migrations, and build an Entity Framework Bundle (efbundle.exe) and how to use that file to deploy a database.

 ================ Running